Renee Richetts: Career and life

 Richetts was raised in a family of visual artists beginning with her grandfather, who was a cartoonist for Walt Disney, her mother a painter and print-maker, and her father, a wood-carver.
 In the early 1970s, her parents owned a fine art gallery in Pasadena, California.
 Richetts credits them with her earliest theoretical and technical exposure to fine art.
 "I was really lucky to have been born into my family.
 I began using crazy materials even as a very young kid.
 Luckily, my parents were understanding."

 Other influences included Niki de Saint Phalle, Judy Chicago, Edgar Degas, and Henri Matisse.
-Over the past decade, Richetts’ has been much inspired by visual artists at Comic Con International.
+Over the past decade, Richetts’ has been much inspired by visual artists at San Diego Comic-Con.
 She frequents Artist Alley, which includes hundreds of book artists who display their work there every year.
-The influential factor of the artist books at Comic Con is the experimental style of the artists—be it in formatting or content.
+The influential factor of the artist books at San Diego Comic-Con is the experimental style of the artists—be it in formatting or content.

 Richetts also draws continual inspiration from music and starts most of her art work sessions with renditions by Talking Heads, David Bowie, and most recently, Lorde.

 In addition to art, Richetts has had a career in nursing, specializing initially in intensive care, while pursuing advanced training in nursing informatics (a sub-speciality of Health Informatics) and the care of stroke survivors.
 Richetts received the West Coast Regional Nurse Champion award in 2009 from VHA, Inc. In 2014 she received the Gold Quality Award from Scripps Health for her team leadership in applying nursing informatics.

 As a volunteer, Richetts co-founded the Lesbian Health Project in 1993 through the San Diego Lesbian and Gay Men's Community Center.
 To honor her service, and to continually recognize those who have contributed to raising health awareness for under-served populations, The Center created the annual Renee Richetts Lesbian Health Award.